 2. Knowing your own backyard.
 There are plenty of opportunities for understanding the “what” and “why” of missions beginning in your own neighborhood.
 Who are the needy and disenfranchised in your own city?
-Why has no one currently trying to reach them?
+Why is no one currently trying to reach them?
 What ministries are effectively engaging in your city?
 Are there any internationals living in your neighborhood?
 You can often find some by eating at various ethnic restaurants.
-Better yet, eat at the same restaurant many times, and get to know them.
+Better yet, eat at the same restaurant many times, and get to know the people who work there.
 Your church needs to know that missions is not all about dying for the gospel.
 It can also be enjoyable!
 There isn’t necessarily anything mystical or foreign about being on mission.
 It simply begins with sharing the good news where you are.

-How are some ways a church can practically & progressively cultivate missions awareness?
+What are some ways a church can practically and progressively cultivate missions awareness?

-2. Prayer Special services and prayer gatherings can be set aside to specifically remember lost peoples and places.
+2. Prayer.
+Special services and prayer gatherings can be held specifically to remember lost peoples and places.
 Just as often as God answers such prayers, he also uses the process to change us.